jacopodallafior/Air_quality/README.md

+Here’s the updated **README.md** that includes the mention of both versions (with and without the rolling window):

+---

 # AIR QUALITY PREDICTOR 🌍💨

-**Air Quality Predictor** is an advanced machine learning system designed to forecast air quality levels at **Serso via dei Caduti**, leveraging a feature store for integrated batch and real-time data pipelines.
+**Air Quality Predictor** is an advanced machine learning system designed to forecast air quality levels at *Serso via dei Caduti*, leveraging a feature store for integrated batch and real-time data pipelines.
 Inspired by O'Reilly's *Building Machine Learning Systems with a Feature Store: Batch, Real-Time, and LLMs*, this project demonstrates the power of scalable and interactive ML systems.

 ---

 ## 📌 Pipeline Overview

-The pipeline integrates:
+The system is structured following the pipeline shown below.
-- **Data Collection**: Automated retrieval of historical and real-time weather and air quality data.
-- **Data Processing**: Cleaning, aggregation, and transformation for ML readiness.
-- **Feature Management**: Efficient storage and retrieval of engineered features via a feature store.
-- **Model Predictions**: Batch and real-time forecasts using an XGBoost regressor.
+It integrates data collection, processing, management via a feature store, and prediction based on ML models.

 ![Pipeline Diagram](images/pipeline.png)
 *Figure: Data flow and system architecture.*